Liberia entry requirements for Colombia passport holders

 Frequently asked questions

 Yes.
-Colombian passport holders must obtain a visa before traveling to Liberia.
+Colombian passport holders must obtain an eVisa before traveling to Liberia.
 There is no visa on arrival option.
+You must apply online through the Liberia Immigration Service eVisa portal.

 Processing typically takes 2–4 weeks.
-Apply well in advance of your planned travel date.
+Apply well in advance of your planned travel date — at least a month is recommended.

-You'll need a valid passport (6+ months validity), completed application form, passport-sized photos, flight itinerary, hotel booking, and proof of sufficient funds.
+You'll need a valid passport (6+ months validity), completed application form, passport-sized photo, flight itinerary, hotel booking, and proof of sufficient funds.
 The embassy may request additional documents.

 It is not mandatory for the visa application, but it is strongly recommended.
 Medical facilities are limited, and evacuation insurance can be a lifesaver.